 Our current program boasts excellent participation statistics.
 On an annual basis, approximately 30% of our units remain occupied by the same families as they move toward self-sufficiency.
 Families focus on improving work opportunities, saving for home-ownership, increasing their education, and other goals while living in a safe environment with family oriented activities.
 Approximately 70% of the units turn over annually, most due to families moving to more permanent environments due to family needs or goals.
 Through supportive case management, UMCS acts as a stepping stone for families as they fulfill their goals.

 Quality childcare is an important need for most families, especially when parents need a safe place for children to learn and play while they are working.
 The Growing Tree Children’s Center is a state licensed, 3-star quality childcare program that serves children in the UMCS housing program as well as those in the surrounding community.
-Up to 40 children are served during 1st shift, and the center has recently expanded to provide care for up to 12 children during the 2nd shift—a program that is rare in Milwaukee but greatly needed by families.
-The Growing Tree Children’s Center also offers a program during the summer for school aged children who aren’t able to participate in other summer programming.
+Up to 40 children are served during 1st shift, and the Growing Tree Children’s Center also offers a program during the summer for school aged children who aren’t able to participate in other summer programming.

 Children who enter the program are assessed with the Ages & Stages Questionnaire to identify the individual needs of each child in order to develop supportive programming.
 From referrals for speech therapy to early literacy development to handling specific behavioral needs, we work with families to provide the resources needed for children to have safe, quality care.
 The Growing Tree Children’s Center is also fully committed to resourcing the complete needs of a family, and referrals to the other services within UMCS are offered to families needing support beyond childcare so that all of their basic needs are able to be met.